a1ho/Recipe-Ratings-Analysis/README.md

 #### 1. Merge DataFrames
 The `recipes` DataFrame contains one row per recipe, and the `interactions` dataframe contains one row per review of a recipe.
 The `id` column in `recipes` and the `recipe_id` columns in `interactions` are common columns, and thus we merge the two DataFrames using a left merge on `recipes`.
 This results in a DataFrame `merged` with one row per review of every recipe that appears in `recipes`.
 #### 2. Add Average Ratings
-From `merged` we calculate the average `rating` for each recipe in the DataFrame.
+From `merged` we calculate the average `'rating'` for each recipe in the DataFrame.
 Before doing so, we replace all ratings of 0 with `np.nan` since a rating of 0 may acutually mean that the rating is missing if a reviewer forget to add a rating at the end of their review.
 Thus, we replace with `np.nan` to ensure that when calculating the average rating, we do not factor in missing ratings as a rating of 0.
-Then, we add these average ratings as a new column `mean_rating` to the `recipes` DataFrame.
+Then, we add these average ratings as a new column `'mean_rating'` to the `recipes` DataFrame.
 #### 3. Add Number of Reviews
 For our research question, we focus on the popularity of a recipe.
 For the purposes of this project, we categorize a recipe's popularity by looking at how many reviews it receives, since we reason that recipes with more number of reviews have reached a wider audience, and hence are more popular.
-We used the `merged` DataFrame to calculate the number of reviews a recipe receives and add these values as a new column `n_reviews` to the `recipes` DataFrame.
+We used the `merged` DataFrame to calculate the number of reviews a recipe receives and add these values as a new column `'n_reviews'` to the `recipes` DataFrame.
 #### 4. Seperate `'nutrition'` Column
 After checking the data types of the columns, we notice that the `'nutrition'` column, which is present in both `recipes` and `merged`, actually contains strings that are formatted as lists instead of actual lists.
-For both DataFrames, we separate the values in the `'nutrition'` column into seperate these seperate columns: `'calories'`, `total_fat`, `sugar`, `sodium`, `'protein'`, `'saturated_fat'`, and `'carbohydrates'`.
+For both DataFrames, we separate the values in the `'nutrition'` column into seperate these seperate columns: `'calories'`, `'total_fat'`, `'sugar'`, `'sodium'`, `'protein'`, `'saturated_fat'`, and `'carbohydrates'`.
 We note that all these values are in PDV units, or percentage of daily value.
+#### 5. Condense Columns with Long Strings
+Since the information in the `'review'` and `'description'` columns are not relevant to our analysis (except for their missingness), we condensed the long strings into only the first 20 characters for a better view of the DataFrame.
-#### 5. Drop and Sort Columns
+#### 6. Drop and Sort Columns
-For the purposes of our analysis, we drop the `'...'` columns from `recipes` and the `'...'` columns from `merged`.
+For the purposes of our analysis, we only kept the `'id'`, `'name'`, `'minutes'`, `'n_ingredients'`, `'n_steps'`, `'mean_rating'` (`'rating'` in `merged`), `'n_reviews'` (`'review'` in `merged`) and all the nutrition columns for both DataFrames `recipes` and `merged`.
 We also sort the `recipes` DataFrame by `id` for organizational purposes.
 #### 6. Cleaned DataFrames
 Here are the first 5 rows of the cleaned `recipes` DataFrame: